inspircd/docs/docs/4/overview.md

 - syslog (requires [the log_syslog module](/4/modules/log_syslog))

 The `--debug` option no longer enables raw I/O logging.
 To enable raw I/O logging the new `--protocoldebug` option must be used.

+### Modes

+Numeric mode characters can now be used by modules.
+This alleviates the lack of free mode characters for contrib modules.

+Mode letters are now configurable via [the `<modes>` tag](/4/configuration#modes).

 ### Operators